Mark Collie: Hardin County Line and Born and Raised in Black & White

 Collie began his career on MCA Records in 1989 after being discovered by label representatives.
 Tony Brown, then-president of the label, helped Collie secure his contract.
 His debut album Hardin County Line was released in 1990, with Brown and Doug Johnson co-producing.
-The album produced four singles: "Something With a Ring to It", "Looks Aren't Everything", the title track, and "Let Her Go", which was the highest-charting of the four, at #18 on Hot Country Songs.
+The album produced four singles: "Something With a Ring to It", "Looks Aren't Everything", the title track, and "Let Her Go", which was the highest-charting of the four, at No. 18 on Hot Country Songs.
 Its B-side, "Where There's Smoke", was later a Top 40 single for Archer/Park in 1994.

-His second album, Born and Raised in Black & White, produced Top 40 singles in "Calloused Hands" and "She's Never Comin' Back", while "It Don't Take a Lot" peaked at #70.
+His second album, Born and Raised in Black & White, produced Top 40 singles in "Calloused Hands" and "She's Never Comin' Back", while "It Don't Take a Lot" peaked at No. 70.
 Steve Huey of Allmusic described the album as "more polished" than its predecessor.

 Mark Collie and Unleashed

 Collie's third album for MCA, Mark Collie, was produced by Don Cook.
-It accounted for his two highest-charting singles: "Even the Man in the Moon Is Cryin'" at #5, and "Born to Love You" at #6.
+It accounted for his two highest-charting singles: "Even the Man in the Moon Is Cryin'" at No. 5, and "Born to Love You" at No. 6.
 After those two songs, "Shame Shame Shame Shame" and "Something's Gonna Change Her Mind" both made top 30 as well.
 Brian Mansfield wrote that the album was "At once a move to the mainstream and a return to Collie's West Tennessee rockabilly roots."

 Unleashed, was released in 1994.
-Its first single, "It Is No Secret", failed to make Top 40, while the only other release, "Hard Lovin' Woman", made #13.
+Its first single, "It Is No Secret", failed to make Top 40, while the only other release, "Hard Lovin' Woman", made No. 13.
 The album included guest vocals from Deborah Allen, Carlene Carter, and James House.